-The potential consequences of a disease outbreak include potentially serious economic impacts on the wild-stock and recreational fishers, as well as a consequential impact on the aquatic ecosystem generally; there is unlikely to be any potential impact on the pearling sector or other aquaculture licence holders.
+The potential consequences of a disease outbreak include potentially serious ecological and economic impacts on the wild-stock, as well as a consequential impact on the aquatic ecosystem generally.

 The accidental introduction of disease pathogens into Western Australia through the translocation of fish can be a major concern, particularly in view of the State's relative freedom from disease.
-Adequate health testing is consequently an essential element of any translocation policy.
+Adequate health testing and certification are consequently an essential element of any translocation policy.

-Once present in the water column and under suitable conditions, disease-causing organisms have the ability to spread; therefore, if a disease outbreak occurs and pathogens are released into the water, it is generally difficult to control or treat the disease, which generally has to run its natural course.
-Biosecurity controls are therefore needed to prevent the introduction of pathogens into the environment and to minimise the risk of diseases developing at the site by not permitting operations to be conducted so as to predispose organisms on the site to develop disease (by preventing or minimising predisposing factors).
+Once present in the water column and under suitable conditions, disease-causing organisms have the ability to spread; consequently, if a disease outbreak occurs it is generally difficult to control or treat.
+Biosecurity controls are therefore needed to prevent or minimise the risk of disease outbreaks and the introduction of pathogens into the environment, by not permitting operations to be conducted so as to predispose organisms on the site to develop disease (by preventing or minimising predisposing factors).